sover02/honey_net/README.md

 # honey_net

-To start, go into the, create your virtual environment, activate it, and then install necessary pip modules.
+To start, create your virtual environment, activate it, and then install necessary pip modules.

 ```
 virtualenv ~/.venvs/honey_net